-- 2. Run Kerio Control installation and in the wizard provide required basic parameters (for details, see chapter 2.4 or 2.6). - 3.
+- 1. Please install and run the corresponding Kerio Control edition. - 2.
 In your browser, open the Kerio Control Administration interface.
-This interface is available on the server at http://localhost:4080/ (for details, see chapter 4). - 4.
-Use the Activation Wizard (see chapter 5.3) to activate the product either with a valid license or as a 30-day trial version. - 5.
-Use Connectivity wizard (see chapter 7.1) to set Internet connection and connection to the local network. - 6.
-Use Traffic Policy Wizard (see chapter 8.1) to create basic traffic rules (rules for local traffic, Internet access and service mapping). - 7.
+This interface is available on the server at http://server_IP_address:4080/ (for details, see chapter 4). - 3.
+Use the Activation Wizard (see chapter 5.3) to activate the product either with a valid license or as a 30-day trial version. - 4.
+Use Connectivity wizard (see chapter 8.1) to set Internet connection and connection to the local network. - 5.
+Use Traffic Policy Wizard (see chapter 9.1) to create basic traffic rules (rules for local traffic, Internet access and service mapping). - 6.
 Check DNS module settings.
-Define the local DNS domain if you intend to use the hostsname table and/or the DHCP server table.
-For details, see chapter 10.1. - 8.
+Define the local DNS domain if you intend to use the hosts table and/or the DHCP server table.
+For details, see chapter 11.1. - 7.
 Set user mapping from Active Directory or Open Directory domain, or create/import local user accounts and groups.
 Set user access rights.
-For details see chapter 17.

-- 9. Enable the intrusion prevention system (see chapter 9.1). - 10.
-Select an antivirus and define types of objects that will be scanned.

-If you choose the integrated Sophos antivirus application, check automatic update settings and edit them if necessary.

-External antivirus must be installed before it is set in Kerio Control, otherwise it is not available in the combo box.
+For details see chapter 18. - 8.
+Enable the intrusion prevention system (see chapter 10.1). - 9.
+Select an antivirus and define types of objects that will be scanned. - If you choose the integrated Sophos antivirus application, check automatic update settings and edit them if necessary. - External antivirus must be installed before it is set in Kerio Control, otherwise it is not available in the combo box.

-- 11. Define IP groups (chapter 16.1), time ranges (chapter 16.2) and URL groups (chapter 16.4), that will be used during rules definition (refer to chapter 16.2). - 12.
-To optimize usage of Internet connection, define bandwidth management rules (see chapter 11). - 13.
-Create URL rules (chapter 14.2).
-Set Kerio Web Filter (chapter 14.3) and automatic configuration of web browsers (chapter 10.4). - 14.
-Define FTP rules (chapter 14.5). - 15.
-Using one of the following methods set TCP/IP parameters for the network adapter of individual LAN clients: - Automatic configuration enable automatic DHCP configuration (set by default on most operating systems).
+- 10. Define IP groups (chapter 17.1), time ranges (chapter 17.2) and URL groups (chapter 17.4), that will be used during rules definition (refer to chapter 17.2). - 11.
+To optimize usage of Internet connection, define bandwidth management rules (see chapter 12). - 12.
+Create URL rules (chapter 15.2).
+Set Kerio Web Filter (chapter 15.3) and automatic configuration of web browsers (chapter 11.4). - 13.
+Define FTP rules (chapter 15.5). - 14.
+Using one of the following methods set TCP/IP parameters for the network adapter of individual LAN clients: - Automatic configuration enable automatic configuration (set by default on most operating systems).
 Do not set any other parameters. - Manual configuration define IP address, subnet mask, default gateway address, DNS server address and local domain name.